You are here: Home>Discover

 Lochlee Paris Church

-Lochlee Parish Church is one of the three churches remaining in Glenesk.
+Lochlee Parish Church is one of the three churches remaining in beautiful and quiet Glenesk.
 It is famous for its commonwealth war graves.

 The Cairngorms National Park was established in September 2003.
 It is home to 16,000 people and 25% of Britain’s threatened species.